 What is it about beans that make the authorities recommend you consume 1.5 cups a week?
 This nutrient-rich economical food source can lower risk of metabolic disease, heart disease, help you manage diabetes better, improve survival rates from certain cancers, and cut risk of contracting other kinds.
 You don’t have to be vegetarian to enjoy the benefits of beans!

-Getting vitamin B12 through food is a major challenge for vegans as nori and white button mushroom skin are the only natural sources with absorbable B12.
-Contrary to popular idea, seaweed and miso may do more harm than good as they contain inactive versions of B12 that hinder active B12 absorption.
-The other options are fortified cereals, rice, malt and cocoa-based milk, and supplements, which should be taken in small doses for maximum absorption.
+Getting vitamin B12 through food is a major challenge for vegans as the skin of white button mushroom is the only natural source of absorbable B12.
+Seaweed, nori, and miso are best avoided as they contain inactive versions of B12 that hinder active B12 absorption.
+The other options are fortified cereals, rice, plant-based milk, and supplements, which should be taken in small doses for maximum absorption.

 Phytoestrogens found in soy exhibit antioxidant, antimicrobial properties that may reduce your risk of prostate cancer by ~30%.
 These properties have been shown to inhibit the growth of cancer cells by inducing cell death (apoptosis), inhibiting the growth of secondary tumors (metastasis), preventing tumors from developing their own blood supply (angiogenesis).